Hotel Accounting Software That Integrates With PMS

 Native integrations are purpose-built connections between a specific PMS and a specific accounting platform.

 Cloudbeds offers a QuickBooks Online integration through the Cloudbeds Marketplace.
 The connector maps night audit totals to specified QuickBooks accounts and pushes daily journal entries automatically after audit close.
-Cloudbeds starts at roughly $15/room/month for small properties; the QuickBooks connector is available within the platform without additional per-connector fees at most tiers.
+Verify subscription tier and connector availability against the current Cloudbeds quote before budgeting.

-Guestivo, Little Hotelier, RoomRaccoon, and Hotelogix each have accounting integrations in their marketplaces, but depth varies.
+For Little Hotelier, RoomRaccoon, and Hotelogix, marketplace and accounting coverage varies by country and plan.
 Before selecting a PMS for accounting connectivity, verify that the specific integration handles your required transaction types, some connectors only post daily revenue totals without splitting by category.

 Integrated BI platforms: M3 and Nimble